Studies of distance one surgeries on the lens space $L(p,1)$: Distance one surgeries on and

-Theorem \ref{theoremeven} and Theorem \ref{theoremgen} (\romannumeral1)(\romannumeral2) give distance one surgeries from $L(7,1)$ to $L(n,1)$ when $n=6, 8, \pm 1,$ or $7$.
+\begin{proof}[Proof of Theorem \ref{theorem57} (\romannumeral2)] Theorem \ref{theoremeven} implies that there is a distance one surgery from $L(7,1)$ to $L(n,1)$ with $n$ even if and only if $n=6,8$.
+Theorem \ref{theoremgen} (\romannumeral1)(\romannumeral2) and the band surgeries we construct in Figure \ref{bandsurgery} shows that when $n$ is odd and $K$ is null-homologous or homologically essential with $k=1$, there exists a distance one surgery if and only if $n=\pm 1, 7$.
 From now on, we assume that $n$ is odd and the winding number $k=2$ or $3$.
 By (\ref{firsthomology}), the order of the first homology of $L(n,1)$ equals $|n|=|7m-k^2|$.
 Hence, when $k=2$, $m$ is odd; when $k=3$, $m$ is even.
 Subsequently, we divide the proof according to different values of $k$ and $m$.

 (1) Suppose $k=2$ and $m < -1$.
 If $n=-7m+4$, Formula (\ref{dinv3}) gives

 which implies $V_{\xi_0}=-m \geq 2$.
 We can thus apply Formula (\ref{dinv4}) and get

 where $d(L(-7m+4,1),0+i^{\ast}PD[\mu])=-\frac{1}{4}+\frac{(2j-(-7m+4))^2}{4(-7m+4)}$ for some $j \in [0,-7m+3]$.